How Organisations Can Improve Their Problem Solving Skills

-Problem solving is a process of understanding a challenge and working to find a solution that works for you.
+Problem solving is a process of understanding a challenge and working to find a solution that works for you, and is a skill.
 Almost all employers value problem-solving skills and want to have employees with these features to help the decision-making process in the day-to-day running of the company.
 Strategic problem solving attitude or problem solving strategies, helps them understand their dependence and allows them to make the necessary changes to form a surviving team in an ever-changing environment.
 They evaluate options and their impact on colleagues to minimise negative impacts on the system.

 For example, in customer service, you may encounter situations such as, “How can you handle an angry customer?” or “How do you react when a customer requests a refund?”
 You may find it easier to respond quickly when these, or other common situations, arise in your business.